Excel isn't the problem. It's your solution.

 | 20/01/2024 | Virtual assistant wages | £300.00 | Expense | 6 |

-What If Spreadsheets Stop Being Allowed?
+What If Excel Stops Being Allowed?

 Will HMRC's technical requirements evolve?
 Almost certainly.
 Tax administration always does.
 But the philosophy that underpins MTD is about accessibility and flexibility.
 Spreadsheets are accessible to millions of self-employed professionals and small business owners.
 Forcing everyone onto specialised accounting software would be the opposite of what HMRC is trying to achieve.

-Getting Started With Your Spreadsheet
+Getting Started With Excel

 Keep your records digitally.
 Keep them updated.
 Keep them organised in a way that makes sense to you.
 When April 2026 arrives, bridging software like Otis will connect those records to HMRC.

 Your spreadsheet isn't a limitation.
-It's your starting point — and for many self-employed professionals and small business owners, it's exactly the right tool for the job.
+It's your starting point, and for many self-employed professionals and small business owners, it's exactly the right tool for the job.

 Ready to Get Started?